-The Company is in the late stages of development for a Phase I/II study with L-DOS47 given in combination with doxorubicin, for the treatment of metastatic pancreatic cancer.
-The Company expects to file an investigational new drug application with the U.S. Food and Drug Administration for a study protocol targeting advanced pancreatic cancer patients sometime in April/May 2019.
+The Company is very close to finalizing a clinical study protocol for a Phase I/II study with L-DOS47 to be given in combination with doxorubicin, for the treatment of metastatic pancreatic cancer.
+The Company expects to file an investigational new drug application with the U.S. Food and Drug Administration for a study by the end of the month.